kbroman/ProgrammingNotes/linux_setup.md

     speaker on that screen; that setting seems to persist between logins.

-    I also don't light the background; especially the grid of dots.
+    I also don't like the background; especially the grid of dots.

     I edited
     `/usr/share/glib-2.0/schemas/com.canonical.unity-greeter.gschema.xml`